Lynda is a small business owner and writer living in Florida.

-What has Happened to Truth in Journalism?
+What Happened to Journalistic Integrity?

-From the Society of Professional Journalists -- Code of Ethics
+From the Society of Professional Journalists—Code of Ethics

 Report it.
 Journalists should be honest, fair and courageous in gathering, reporting and interpreting information.